Promissory notes are a common instrument in the financial world, but do you know what they are? Here are the basics:

 Where do you encounter Promissory Notes?

 Promissory notes are often given (“issued”) in the context of loans or other financings.
-For example, when you buy a business, the seller may finance the purchase price by letting you pay in installments.
+For example, when you buy a business, the seller may finance the purchase price for you by letting you pay in installments.
 At the closing of the business sale, the seller will most likely demand a promissory note from you covering the outstanding amount of the purchase price of the business.
 But whenever you lend money to a business partner, a friend, or any other person, it is a good idea to get a promissory note as security for the repayment.

 How do you create a Promissory Note?